Desert Orchid: Steeplechase career

 A string of places followed in 1987, second at Sandown (2 miles), second in the King George, and places at Sandown, Wincanton and Cheltenham.
 Desert Orchid got his head in front on his last two starts of the 1987–88 season taking the Martell Cup at Aintree, which was his first win on a left-handed track, and the Whitbread Gold Cup at Sandown.

 One of Desert Orchid's greatest efforts took place in the 1989 Victor Chandler Handicap Chase, where he took on four rivals, including the top-class Panto Prince and Vodkatini, who fell badly on the back straight.
-He gave the former 22 pounds and the latter 23 pounds.
 Desert Orchid just got back up after being headed to beat Panto Prince by a head.

 Desert Orchid was then stepped up to 3 miles and 2 furlongs (5.23 km) for the Cheltenham Gold Cup—he had previously been considered a two-miler.
 The rain and snow which had fallen relentlessly at Cheltenham made the racecourse going heavy.
 These were conditions hardly suited to Desert Orchid, especially at this left-handed course which he never particularly favoured.

 A crowd of over 58,000 witnessed Desert Orchid's effort to overhaul the mud-loving Yahoo in the final stages of the race.
-After his one and a half length victory, Desert Orchid's rider, Simon Sherwood said: "I've never known a horse so brave.
-He hated every step of the way in the ground and dug as deep as he could possibly go".
-Three cheers were called as Desert Orchid was unsaddled, surrounded by thousands of fans.
-The race was voted best horse race ever by readers of the Racing Post.

 After eight consecutive wins, Desert Orchid then fell in the Martell Cup, which he had won the previous year (and which on this occasion was won by the Gold Cup runner-up, Yahoo).
 This was the first time Desert Orchid had run and failed to win since the 1988 Queen Mother Champion Chase over a year earlier.